How many times as children did we hear from our parents, or as parents ourselves say to our children, “Go play outside.”?

 It’s a good lesson.

-Regardless of what vertical industry you ply your trade—manufacturing, retail, food and beverage, technology, financial services, etc.—or the department in which you sit (marketing, HR, communications, IT, etc.), it's important to get out of your bubble.
+Regardless of in which vertical industry you ply your trade—manufacturing, retail, food and beverage, technology, financial services, etc.—or the department in which you sit (marketing, HR, communications, IT, etc.), you need to get out of your bubble.

 It’s easy and tempting to simply rely on the experience of what we know and of those around us.
 But when we open our eyes to things that aren’t obvious, to instances that we might think don’t apply to us or our area of business, it can be transformative.